dbsafe/intaker/README.md

 name | Required attribute.
-Specifies the name of the rule. description | Specifies the description of the rule. rule | Name of the `FieldRule` class used when validating the field. arg  | Argument pased the rule failValidationResult | Optional.
+Specifies the name of the rule. description | Specifies the description of the rule. rule | Name of the `FieldRule` class used when validating the field. arg  | Argument pased to the rule failValidationResult | Optional.
 Defines the validation result used when the validation fails.
 Default "Error".
 [See ValidationResultType](#validationresulttype)

 ### Field Rule Class